The SSLA Dataset

 Michael Klausner teaches and writes in the areas of corporate law, corporate governance, and financial regulation.
 His research has included theoretical and empirical analyses of corporate governance, takeover defenses, standardization of contracts and corporate governance documentation, and bank regulatory reform.
 His most recent work includes empirical studies of officer and director liability, the securities class action litigation process, and a proposal for a market-oriented Community Reinvestment Act.
 Before joining the Stanford Law School faculty in 1997, he was a professor of law at New York University School of Law, a White House Fellow and deputy associate director in the Office of Policy Development in the White House, and a corporate law practitioner with Gibson, Dunn & Crutcher in Washington, D.C. and Hong Kong.
 He clerked for Justice William Brennan of the U.S. Supreme Court and Judge David Bazelon of the U.S. Court of Appeals for the District of Columbia Circuit.

 Fellow, Stanford Law School Co-Founder & Executive Director, Securities Litigation Analytics

-Jason Hegland is responsible for the entire development and operation of the Stanford Securities Litigation Analytics program, from the content of the database, to its technical specifications and accessibility to outside practitioners.
-Together with Prof. Klausner, Jason has published several papers in practitioner journals highlighting the real-world applications of the SLA database, and is a frequent panelist at industry conferences and executive education programs.
+Jason Hegland oversees the entire development and operation of the Stanford Securities Litigation Analytics program - from new research and content of the database, to its technical specifications and accessibility to outside practitioners.
+Together with Prof. Klausner, Jason has published several papers in practitioner and academic journals highlighting the real-world applications of the SLA database, and is a frequent panelist at industry conferences and executive education programs.
 Before teaming with Mike and turning his attention to securities litigation and corporate governance in 2007, his early research interests focused on operations management / information systems and entry mode selection strategies for firms wishing to enter foreign markets.